Lloyd-Woollard/df-invisible-gs/README.md

 page so that the mods you want to use are actually used.

 In terms of creating sprites, each sprite is a 32x32 block.
-When you load up the a png into a graphics editor you will see a grid of gray and magenta blocks.
+When you load up a png into a graphics editor you will see a grid of gray and magenta blocks.
 Each of these blocks is 16x16 and so a full sprite will take up a 4 block square.
 It's simply a matter of determining what you have to draw, and drawing it in that square.